Skip to content

 Staying at one of our cabins is a great way to getaway in the mountains of Montana.

-Our cabins are a combination of Montana simplicity and comfort.
-Our western furnished cabins sit on the edge of our 25K acre working cattle ranch adjoining the Lewis and Clark National Forest.
-Peace and quiet are part of your every day life.
+Our western furnished cabins sit on the edge of our working cattle ranch adjoining the Lewis and Clark National Forest.
+They are a combination of Montana style and comfort with a variety in size and price.
+We have a three night minimum so you can settle in and truly enjoy.
+Peace and quiet will always be a part of your every day life.

-In the summer, you can settle in for some time on your porch or enjoy horseback riding, fishing, hiking, or bring your own ATV to do some exploring.
+In the summer, you can go horseback riding, fish a little, hike on trails along the creek or up the mountain, enhance your life with equine life coaching, or explore the mountains on your own ATV.
 In the fall you can enjoy hunting on the Lewis and Clark National Forest.
-Come prepared to enjoy nature and life in the “middle of nowhere”.
+Whatever you do, come prepared to enjoy nature and life in the “middle of nowhere”.

 We are located just off HWY 89 outside of Martinsdale in the heart of the Castle Mountains with an amazing view of the Crazy Mountains.